daviddias99/JMMCompiler-feup-comp/README.md

 * The tool built serves as a compiler of .jmm files, written in the Java-- language, a subset of the Java language.
 All programs that are valid in the Java-- language are also valid in the Java language.
 * The compiler generates files of the classes with JVM instructions accepted by jasmin, a tool that translates those classes in Java bytecodes (classfiles).
 The generated classes given Java-- code can be integrated in a Java application.
 Those classes can invoke Java methods previously compiled to bytecodes.
 * The process of generating the instructions and the .j file from the .jmm file is divided in several phases: the compiler first performs a **lexical and syntactic analysis** to the code, matching tokens and expressions to check the validity of the code.
 This, among other things, generates the abstract syntax tree (AST) of the program.
 Next, a **semantic analysis** of the program is performed, catching some types of errors that could not be detected in the previous analysis.
 A **syntax table** is generated in this phase.
 Next, comes the **code generation** phase, where the compiler, based on the AST and symbol table previously created, generates the code for jasmin to interpret.
 This code will be stored in a .j file.
-The compiler also has implemented a series of **optimizations** that improve the quality of the code generated and the program that originates from it, as well as the overall performance of the compiler.
+The compiler also has implemented a series of **optimizations** that improve the quality of the code generated (ex: usage of **graph coloring** to reduce the ammount of registers needed) and the program that originates from it, as well as the overall performance of the compiler.
 * Languages/technologies used: **Java, JavaCC, jasmin.**
+* View the `jmm-compiler/java--handout.pdf` file for the specification of the assignment and `jmm-compiler/README.md` for a description of the features we implemented.

 **Grade**: 19.64 / 20